 In an attention-scarce world, these kinds of methods are more effective than they might have been in previous decades.
 When listeners have highly limited bandwidth to devote to any given issue, they will rarely dig deeply, and they are less likely to hear dissenting opinions.
 In such an environment, flooding can be just as effective as more traditional forms of censorship.

 Howard’s group believes that bots were used to help achieve this effect.
 These bots pose as humans on Facebook, Twitter, and other social media, and they transmit messages as directed.
-Researchers have estimated that Twitter has as many as 48 million bot users,80 and Facebook has previously estimated that it has between 67.65 million and 137.76 million fake users.81 Some percentage of these, according to Howard and his team, are harnessed en masse to help spread fake news before and after important events.
+Researchers have estimated that Twitter has as many as 48 million bot users,and Facebook has previously estimated that it has between 67.65 million and 137.76 million fake users.
+Some percentage of these, according to Howard and his team, are harnessed en masse to help spread fake news before and after important events.

 Robots have even been employed to attack the “open” processes of the administrative state.
 In the spring of 2017, the Federal Communications Commission put its proposed revocation of net neutrality up for public comment.
 In previous years, such proceedings attracted vigorous argument by (human) commentators.
-This time, someone directed robots to impersonate — via stolen identities — hundreds of thousands of people, flooding the system with fake comments, all of which were purportedly against federal net neutrality rules.82
+This time, someone directed robots to impersonate—via stolen identities—over one hundred thousand people, flooding the system with fake comments, all of which were purportedly against federal net neutrality rules.

 IV.
 What Might Be Done

 What I have written suggests that the First Amendment and its jurisprudence is a bystander in an age of aggressive efforts to propagandize and control online speech.
 While it does wall off the most coercive technique of the government—directly punishing disfavored speakers or the press—that’s just one part of the problem.